badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

-as I mentioned before data cleaning and data transformation are two fundamental and essential steps for any data science project.
+As I mentioned before data cleaning and data transformation are two fundamental and essential steps for any data science project.
 They are the two first tasks that must be accomplished by any data scientist when obtaining the raw data for first time.
+Sometimes, we perform EDA (Exploratory data analysis) between data cleaning and data transformation tasks

 ##  Data Transformation